 Why do I need to know about STIR/SHAKEN?

-For one thing, if you work in the States – compliance.
-The Federal Communications Commission (FCC) rules dictate that all voice service providers need to have implemented STIR/SHAKEN by June 2021, or be able to prove that they are taking action to protect customers against illegal robocalls.
-Not only that, but if providers are using legacy network technology that doesn’t use IP networks, you need to be working towards onboarding a called ID authentication solution that works for these networks, too.
+For one thing, if you work in the U.S., compliance matters.
+The Federal Communications Commission (FCC) rules dictate that all voice service providers must have implemented STIR/SHAKEN by June 2021 or prove they are taking action to protect customers against illegal robocalls.
+Not only that, but if providers are using legacy network technology that doesn’t use IP networks, you need to be working toward onboarding a caller ID authentication solution that works for these networks, too.
 If you’re working with a VOIP provider, it’s important to ask them where they are on their STIR/SHAKEN roadmap.

 What are the practical risks of ignoring STIR/SHAKEN?